 A hospital, NF, or home health agency that is a Related Party to a CHC-MCO must negotiate in good faith with other CHC-MCOs regarding the provision of services to Participants.
-The Department may terminate this Agreement with the CHC-MCO if it determines that a Provider related to the CHC- MCO has refused to negotiate in good faith with other CHC-MCOs.
+The Department may terminate this Agreement with the CHC-MCO if it determines that a Provider related to the CHC-MCO has refused to negotiate in good faith with other CHC-MCOs and the CHC-MCO must negotiate and make referrals in good faith with non-related providers.